Vladimir Putin has gone all-in with North Korea - but could it backfire?

 Putin’s desperate move to throw North Korean troops into Ukraine won’t bring the battlefield gains he thinks

-British former diplomats based in Moscow tell Tom Watling that Vladimir Putin is deepening ties with North Korea risks damaging relations with China
+Former diplomats tell Tom Watling that Vladimir Putin’s deepening ties with North Korea risks damaging relations with China

 Your support helps us to tell the story